jameslovallo/snappy/packages/catalyst/README.md

 	/*
     Define your template as a function that returns a template literal.
-    @click, @mouseover, @focus, @submit, etc are all available.
-    You may also run arbitrary Javascript in a @ attribute in an arrow function.
-    All @ attribute have access to (e), which can be passed to a method.
     All parts are available at this.parts[part_name], i.e. this.parts.details.
   */